manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Todd Souter mentions this in his [guide](https://www.instagram.com/p/Byc3eztBWhY/?igshid=1me8e5orm93qe) to using frozen coffee beans: he suggests a setting 2-notches coarser on an EK43 for espresso.
 This adjustment will vary depending on grinder though, so it is worth testing it out and making a note of the adjustment needed.

-Other brew methods, such as v60 or Aeropress, are more forgiving to grind size variation so there may not be any noticeable difference when using the same setting used for room temperature.
-[Zaparz Mnie](https://www.instagram.com/zaparzmnie) have suggested to me that using a 20 micron coarser grind setting is required (using a Mazzer ZM) when grinding from frozen for filter brewing.
-Personally, I have not tested this enough to make any firm conclusions: I tend to just use the same grind setting for room temperature or frozen beans when using  a Lagom P64 grinder.
+Other brew methods, such as V60 or Aeropress, are more forgiving to grind size variation so there may not be any noticeable difference when using the same setting used for room temperature.
+[Zaparz Mnie](https://www.instagram.com/zaparzmnie) suggested to me that using a 20 micron coarser grind setting is required (using a Mazzer ZM) when grinding from frozen for filter brewing.
+Personally, I have not tested this enough to make any firm conclusions: I tend to just use the same grind setting for room temperature or frozen beans (with a Lagom P64 grinder).

 ### Removing coffee from the freezer and using at room temperature

 Allowing the coffee to come to room temperature (e.g. if using the coffee over the course of a day/week) means the potential benefits of grinding from frozen are lost, but this may be more practical if you know you will be using the coffee over a relatively short period of time.
-Mat North (Raw Material) and others have noticed that coffee seems to age faster when removed from the freezer, so I'd recommend only taking out what you will use in the next day or so.
+Mat North (of Full Court Press and Raw Material) and others have noticed that coffee seems to age faster when removed from the freezer, so I'd recommend only taking out what you will use in the next day or so.
 I'm not sure what would cause this accelerated aging: it could be due to the vacuuming process (if used) or the temperature change itself, but I'd be interested to hear of any experiments that have been done to investigate this.

 Originally I was under the impression that a package of coffee removed from the freezer should be allowed to reach room temperature before opening the package and storing at room temperature for any length of time due to concerns over condensation forming on the beans and accelerating oxidation; however, as mentioned above, from speaking to Michael Cameron about this concern and doing my own tests it doesn’t seem to be an issue: condensation forms on the packing packaging but does not appear to form on the beans themselves.